WICG/nav-speculation/README.md

 See [the full explainer](./triggers.md) for more.

+## Prerendering details

+Prerendering is more complex than prefetching, as it involves running the target page's scripts and loading its subresources.
+We've produced a couple of relevant explainers:

+* [Same-origin prerendering](./prerendering-same-origin.md), discusses what we believe to be solid so far: user agent-triggered and same-origin-triggered prerendering.
+* [Prerendering state APIs](./prerendering-state.md), discussing the new `document.prerendering` API and its associated event in more detail.

 ## Cross-origin and cross-site concerns

 Much of the complexity of preloading comes in when dealing with site that is cross-origin or cross-site.
 Origins are the web's security boundary, and sites are its privacy boundary, so any preloading across these boundaries needs to preserve the relevant properties.